azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 <add key="chatTopicPath" value=" "/>
 ```

->Note: These will be the same setting values you entered for the Function Application settings.
+>**Note**: These will be the same setting values you entered for the Function Application settings.

 ### Task 1: Event Hub connection String